yichunzhao/jackson-deserialization/README.md

 ```
 objectMapper.registerModule(new JavaTimeModule());
 ```
+It shows that the zoned date time having offset has been protected to UTC by default.
+So maybe the best is to write a custom DateTime deserializer.

 ## JSR310

 Datatype module to make Jackson recognize Java 8 Date & Time API data types (JSR-310).